Beautiful colors and scenery at high tide. |

 "Don't worry," he said, "I'll show you!"

-The colors and shadows change in the constant daylight sunshine. |
+The colors and shadows change in the constant daylight sunshine.

 As a poor typist (still today), I began picking away at the keys frequently referring to the handwritten instructions hoping I wouldn't make an error.
 Making corrections in those days wasn't as easy as it is today.

 My knees were knocking, my heart was pounding.
-But soon, I realized it wasn't from fear but excitement.
-After I'd entered the information, I noticed a file folder labeled "Computer Entry" noting numerous files had yet to be entered.
-Immediately called home to tell my then husband to make dinner, put the kids to bed and expect me home at a very late hour.
+But soon, I realized it wasn’t from fear but excitement.
+After I’d entered the information, I noticed a file folder labeled “Computer Entry” noting numerous files had yet to be entered.
+Immediately called home to tell my then-husband to make dinner, put the kids to bed, and expect me home at a very late hour.
 I was hooked.

-This breathtaking view never ceases to amaze us. |
+This breathtaking view never ceases to amaze us.

 As soon as I walked in the door of the office, he was standing there, obviously waiting for me.
 He shook my hand as a wide smile spread across his face, "Well, kid," he said, "You have an even brighter future ahead of you than I thought.
 I'm impressed."

-Less than 18 months later, I owned my own real estate company, was the youngest broker in the State of Minnesota and on my way to an interesting and illustrious career as a business owner.
+Less than 18 months later, I owned my own real estate company, was the youngest broker in the State of Minnesota, and on my way to an interesting and illustrious career as a business owner.

-Each day, we've rescued many grasshopper who are drowning in the pool.
-Once we take them out, they dry off for awhile and then fly off.
-Some appear dead but often come to life awhile. |
+Each day, we’ve rescued many grasshoppers who are drowning in the pool.
+Once we take them out, they dry off for a while and then fly off.
+Some appear dead but often come to life after a while.

 Divorced during this period, my kids and I glommed on to anything to do with technology; movies and video games especially at arcades where we could play pinball machines, more fascinated with the technology than the game itself.

-Our first at-home video game, Pong, was pricey when purchasing the complete Atari set.
-My kids and I spent hours together and with each other, staring at the rounded faced TV screen as we bounced the imaginary ball back and forth.
+Our first at-home video game, Pong, was pricey when purchasing the complete Atari set. \My kids and I spent hours together and with each other, staring at the rounded-faced TV screen as we bounced the imaginary ball back and forth.
 It was all just the beginning.

-This grasshopper was lethargic after I rescued him/her from the pool but soon flew away. |
+This grasshopper was lethargic after I rescued him/her from the pool but soon flew away.

-In was in 1991, the year Tom and I met, that I purchased my first modem which was the size of a large word processing machine (which I also had) along with a new 100mhz personal computer.
+It was in 1991, the year Tom and I met, that I purchased my first modem which was the size of a large word processing machine (which I also had) along with a new 100mhz personal computer.

-My friend Brian, married to my dear friend Lisa, was a nerd like me.
-He gave me a phone number I could call telling me to be patient, using the phone handset attached to the modem to gain access to the Internet.
+My friend Brian, married to my dear friend Lisa, was a nerd like me. \He gave me a phone number I could call telling me to be patient, using the phone handset attached to the modem to gain access to the Internet.
 I had purchased a designated phone line for this sole purpose.

-Over the past few days we've seen the highest tides since our arrival. |
+Over the past few days, we’ve seen the highest tides since our arrival.

-As the technology improved, we purchased a second 500 mhz PC, giving Tom my older PC, again downloading the game.
-Subsequently we installed another designated phone line, spending hours (in our off time) playing that game.
+As the technology improved, we purchased a second 500 MHz PC, giving Tom my older PC, again downloading the game.
+Subsequently, we installed another designated phone line, spending hours (in our off time) playing that game.
 We lost an entire summer in 1992 playing that game in the breakfast room at our individual desks/workstations.

 The view directly in front of our villa as the tide rapidly washes closer to the edge of the infinity pool.
-Logs and ocean debris often accompanies the incoming tide which later disappears as the tide rolls back out to sea. |
+Logs and ocean debris often accompany the incoming tide which later disappears as the tide rolls back out to sea.

-The game was simple although advanced for it's day and age, a place where one's avatar could play a variety of card games.
-We choose to play poker in any of a few poker "rooms" which included green felt tables, chairs for eight players and a picture on the wall of dogs playing cards.
-We were able to communicate with one another via word balloons.
-We were totally hooked.
+The game was simple although advanced for its day and age, a place where one’s avatar could play a variety of card games.
+We choose to play poker in any of a few poker “rooms” which included green felt tables, chairs for eight players, and a picture on the wall of dogs playing cards. \We were able to communicate with one another via word balloons. \We were totally hooked.

-In a short period, we embraced the Internet, even going as far as in 1997 when each of us purchased new 1998 model cars all online, choosing all the options, negotiating pricing while awaiting the email notifying us the cars had arrived at the dealership ready for pickup.
+In a short period, we embraced the Internet, even going as far as in 1997 when each of us purchased new 1998 model cars all online, choosing all the options, negotiating the pricing while awaiting the email notifying us the cars had arrived at the dealership ready for pickup.
 It was fascinating to both of us.

-A praying mantis on the glass door. |
+A praying mantis on the glass door.

 We'll continue this story tomorrow as we moved into the next technological era, day by day, piece by piece, making every effort to stay abreast of the latest innovations.

-Today, we read about technological advancements online in computing, science and medicine, finding it helps to keep us informed of what's transpiring in the field and how and what will be available to us in the future to aid us in our ongoing travels and daily lives.
+Today, we read about technological advancements online in computing, science, and medicine, finding it helps to keep us informed of what’s transpiring in the field and how and what will be available to us in the future to aid us in our ongoing travels and daily lives.

 Tomorrow, we'll be back with Tom's introduction into the world of computing and how he's adapted in the process.
 See you again soon!